keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 - Figure of benzene "resonance contributors" and the true delocalised dashed line ring version
 - The Soviet opposition to resonance.
 The term mesomerism occasionally making an appearance instead.
 A vocal minority of Soviet scientists [viewed the resonance concept as fictitious mathematical idealisation that was antithetical to dialectal materialism](https://www.jstor.org/stable/227752), so the state adopted a terminological slight of hand to avoid referring to resonance or using 'resonance structures' as a teaching aid.
-- Armit and Robison "aromatic sextet" [paper](https://doi.org/10.1039/CT9252701604)
+- Armit and Robison popularised the term and "[aromatic sextet](https://doi.org/10.1039/CT9252701604)" with many persuasive molecular examples that different greatly from benzene but still maintain delocalised rings of six electrons.
+Ernesy Crocker, a scientist who never pursued the "Doctor" title, [go there first](https://doi.org/10.1021/ja01429a002) by applying the atomic "octect rule" to all atoms in benzene with Lewis-Langmuir bonding and accounting for the aromatic stability from the remaining six electrons.
+He places the electrons clearly "outside" the ring due to charge considerations, but that the *"electrons are continually vibrating in the plane of the ring...
+The net physical effect... serving to bind together all carbon atoms present into virtually a single atom."*
-- Don't let the historical account get in the way of a good story. *Chemical Reviews* provides a good instructional [review paper on this history](https://doi.org/10.1021/cr0300946).
-Nevertheless, a sizeable chunk of Kekules students went on the work in the german Dye industry
+- *Chemical Reviews* provides a good instructional [review paper on this history](https://doi.org/10.1021/cr0300946), including that Kekulé himself never put powered an "oscillating single-and-double bond" model that is often still sloppily introduced to early chemistry students.
+He was adamant that all 6 carbon atoms share a *fully symmetric* structure, fluxional only in that it was mediated by collisional atomic vibrations, never that "resonance *intermediates*" truly existed as stable equilbirum structures.

 ... this segues back in William Perkin knowing enough about aromatic chemistry to search for quinine precusors.
 [Actually, Kekule's benzene is in 1865 and Perkin discovers aniline purple in 1856.. so but Kekule after Perkin and leading into the German industrial behemothss